International Human Rights (MA)

 - HRTS 5800 Issues in Human Rights (3 hours)

-*Students completing the Thesis option are required to do only one class from the Interdisciplinary/Elective cluster.
+*Students completing the Thesis option are required to take only one class from the Interdisciplinary Electives cluster.

 Note: Not all of the courses listed above will available to the students at all locations.